DebasishSahoo10/the-odin-project/css-exercises/reamd.md

 ### (5) Importance of CSS Variables.
 Demonstration with code was also asked.

 Suppose in my web page I am using a single color as a theme color which is used in most of my elements. now, If I use the color code directly in the class properties, then if I want to change that color, I have to go to each class it is used and change it there which will be a tedious process. with CSS variables, I can assign a variable to that color code and use that variable in each and any class I need it in, so when I change the color in future, it will automatically be changed everywhere it is used.

+### (6) Distinguish between `display:none` and `visibility:hidden`

+`display:none` means that the tag in question will not appear on the page at all (although you can still interact with it through the DOM).
+There will be no space allocated for it between the other tags. `visibility:hidden` means that unlike `display:none`, the tag is not visible, but space is allocated for it on the page.